 Autoleveling with the BLTouch sensor

-First of all: Depending on the shop, the auto level sensor may or may not be included.
-And to be honest: I can really do without him.
-Why is that?
-First: Because over time I’ve learned how to properly level the heating bed and which parameters in the slicer are responsible for a good start to printing.
-Second: Because the Creality3D print bed is top notch.
-Third: The meshbed leveling (grid creation by Marlin) works quite well in theory, but the BLTouch or its clone are often really more of a “treasure trove”.
+However, if you know how to properly level the heating bed and which parameters in the slicer ensure a good start to printing, then you don’t need the sensor.
+Generally, the Creality3D print bed is top notch and the meshbed leveling (grid creation by Marlin) works quite well in theory.
+So, the BLTouch or its clone is just more of a “treasure trove”.

-If you still want it and it is not included: It is available separately.
+If you want the BLTouch and it is not included, you can buy it separately.
 The L-metal bracket is screwed on, the cable plugged in – done.

 BUY ON AMAZON

-So started the first print and … wow.
-The volume sets a new record.
+We started the first print.
 The built-in TMC2208 drivers and hotend fans ensure very quiet printing.
-So quiet that the Creality3D CR-10 V2 is the second 3D printer (next to the Artillery Sidewinder X1 ) that could print unmodified in our office without annoying people.
-Very cool.
+So quiet such that the Creality3D CR-10 V2 is the second 3D printer (after the Artillery Sidewinder X1 ) that could print unmodified in our office without annoying people.
+This is cool!

-Another evolution that 3D printing has gone through has also been recognized and installed: reasonable insulation under the heating plate.
-This not only ensures a constant heating bed temperature, but also less energy consumption and that saves money in terms of wattage and printing times.
+Another evolution that 3D printing has gone through is the installation of reasonable insulation under the heating plate.
+This not only ensures a constant heating bed temperature, but also less energy consumption.
+As a result, you will save money in terms of wattage and printing times.

-Here the good heating bed, the stepper driver, but also the two-sided component cooling interlock really well.
+Here the good heating bed, the stepper driver, and the two-sided component cooling interlock really well.

-Those who value the underside will also have it very easy with the CR-10 V2.
+If you value the underside, you will also have it very easy with the CR-10 V2.

 SEE PRICE ON AMAZON

-Yes!
-Normally I first rule out who the respective 3D printer is not for.
-I want to start differently here, because the Creality3D CR-10 V2 is really, really good.
-If you like the printing space of 300 x 300 x 400mm, you want a quiet 3D printer, a reliable work machine and you have the necessary money – take the Creality3D CR-10 V2!
+The Creality3D CR-10 V2 is really good.
+If you want a printing space of 300 x 300 x 400mm, a quiet 3D printer, a reliable work machine and have the money, buy the Creality3D CR-10 V2!
 If you can live with the external power/mainboard box.
-If so, it knocks the Creality CR-10S Pro , which costs similarly much, quite easily from the throne in this price range.
+The printer is ultimately better than the Creality CR-10S Pro , which costs about the same.

-However, if you want to print with flexible filaments (e.g. TPU), you would have to retrofit a direct extruder, or get the Artillery Sidewinder X1 directly – that would be my recommendation .
-If you need even more precise prints, you should take a look at SLA 3D printers.
-The Elegoo Mars and the Anycubic Photon S do their job well – but 3D printing with resin also brings other problems.
+However, if you want to print with flexible filaments (e.g. TPU), you would have to retrofit a direct extruder, or get the Artillery Sidewinder X1.

 The Creality CR-10 V2 delivered the best printing results for me, out of the box (even before the Artillery Sidewinder X1).
 If you want a workhorse that shoots filaments that are easy to care for – the Creality CR-10 V2 is your choice!